chaibhave/marlin/doc/content/source/tensor_outputs/XDMFTensorOutput.md

 results in a value per simulation grid cell (e.g. `N[0] * N[1] * N[2]` entries), while for node centered output the cell edge nodes are periodically replicated, resulting in `(N[0]+1) * (N[1]+1) * (N[2]+1)` exported entries.

+The [!param](/TensorOutputs/XDMFTensorOutput/interval) parameter limits the frequency of time-step based executions in the same manner as the [!param](/Outputs/interval) option in the standard [Moose Outputs block](syntax/Outputs/index.md).
+When set to `n`, the output object writes results on every `n`-th time step while still honoring any `execute_on` settings.

 ## Overview

 !!
 Replace these lines with information regarding the XDMFTensorOutput object.